npquintos/dotfiles/README.md

 # dotfiles
 These are my configuration files for zsh, vim, and tmux.
-They are integrated together to form a unified tool.
+Simply rename them with a dot '.' in front and save them in your home directory.They are integrated together to form a unified tool.
 My aims are as follows:
 - less plugins as possible to enhance speed
 - less memorization of keystrokes by using the same keystrokes while inside vim or at tmux.
 - Frequently used keys must be keys that are easy to type